Koichi-Kobayashi/wiki.redmine-net-api/Get-a-redmine-object-list.md

 * cf_x: get issues with the given value for custom field with an ID of x.
 (Custom field must have 'used as a filter' checked.)
 * created_on: fetch issues for a date range.

-Obs: operators containing ">", "<" or "=" should be hex-encoded so they're parsed correctly.

 Example:

     using System;